nscaledev/uni/profile/README.md

 #### Region Service

 The [Region Service](https://github.com/unikorn-cloud/region) provides cloud region discovery and infrastructure management in an abstract way.
-This can range from simple identity management e.g. creating users and cloud credentials, to infrastructure provisioning e.g. networks and virtual manchines, that can be leveraged by inidiviual services.
+This can range from simple identity management e.g. creating users and cloud credentials, to infrastructure provisioning e.g. networks and virtual machines, that can be leveraged by individual services.

 #### Kubernetes Service